jpamdeth/LibraryService/README.md

 The live version also supports running sample requests to the service.

 ## AI Integration
 This service integrates with OpenAI's ChatGPT functionality to provide generated responses recommending new content given the description of existing content.
-An API Key is provided to support this functionality, but there is a small fee associated with each use.
-Once this project has been evaluated, I will remove the key from my account.
+Provide your API key to use this funcitonality.